Nachoxt17/N.F.T.-Marketplace-on-Ethereum-Polygon-B.S.C.-BlockChain-Standard-Template-Project/README.md

 ## N.F.T.
 Marketplace on Ethereum/Polygon/B.S.C.
 BlockChain Standard Template Project

-+-Users can Connect their Wallets and **Write Here What Users can do in your D.A.P.P.**.
++-Users can Connect their Wallets and Create, Buy and Sell N.F.T.s by Fixed Price Sale, English Auction and Dutch Auction.

 ## +-For Testing the Successful S.C.
 DEMO Deployed in the Ropsten Ethereum TestNet:\_
 Smart Contract deployed with the account: ------------------